okrzysik/pit-nonlinear-hyperbolic-github/systems/nonlinear-systems/README.md

 * prec.type: Soecifies whether diagonal or triangular based block preconditioners are used

 * `PDE, domain and initial condition parameters` These blocks of code specify the PDE, domain, and initial condition.
-Just uncomment the one that you want to run.
+Just uncomment the one that you want to run, ensuring all others are commented out.

 *  `MGRIT parameters for space-time linear advection solves`: This block of code sets up the parameters for MGRIT.
 To reproduce the figures from the paper ensure the same settings are used as described there.

+Note: Running `cons_law_st.m` with appropriately configured settings will generate one family of curves shown in the plots in the paper.
+Multiple families of curves can be overlaid on the same figure, as in the paper, by running 'utils/merge_and_save_figs.m' if each of the underlying plots have been saved.

 A description of the main scripts and directories is as follows:
 * `cons_law_time_stepping.m` solves the conservation law by sequential time-stepping.
 This is the most basic script.